Sultan Syarif Kasim II State Islamic University

 Sultan Syarif Kasim State Islamic University in Riau (Universitas Islam Negeri Sultan Syarif Kasim Riau) is a public university in Pekanbaru, Riau, Indonesia.
 It was established on January 4, 2005.
-Before 2005, its name wes IAIN Sultan Syarif Kasim Riau and changed by Religion Ministry of Indonesia's Decree No.8 of 2005.
+Before 2005, its name was IAIN Sultan Syarif Kasim Riau and changed by Religion Ministry of Indonesia's Decree No.8 of 2005.
 Its current rector is Prof. Dr. H. Munzir Hitami, M.A.

 Schools

 State Islamic University of Sultan Syarif Kasim Riau has 9 faculties: